The Mysterious Pink Lake of Torrevieja

 But people remember the lake most for the colour.
 On a clear evening, with a dazzling sunset, different shades of pink fill the sky and the water below.
 This mysterious pink lake still has so much hidden beneath the surface; and just has to be experienced to be believed.

 Costa Blanca holidays you’ll remember forever

 Discover one of the best Costa Blanca holidays – and uncover the mysteries of the pink lake of Torrevieja for yourself when you visit.
-Book your stay in our holiday apartments in Torrevieja, at Los Locos Beach.
+Book your stay in our holiday rentals in Torrevieja today.